 Broadway and Burlingame Avenue are Burlingame's retail corridors.
 Most retail and commercial viewers are found there.
-Views are narrow down Broadway toward Caltrain.
-Views down

-Burlingame Avenue terminate at the Burlingame Caltrain Station, so exposure is moderately high, but the focus of retail patrons is on the shops lining the street, so sensitivity is moderately low.
+Views are narrow down Broadway toward the Caltrain railway.
+Views down Burlingame Avenue terminate at the Burlingame Caltrain Station, so exposure is moderately high, but the focus of retail patrons is on the shops lining the street, so sensitivity is moderately low.